bndtools/bnd/maven/bnd-baseline-maven-plugin/README.md

 # bnd-baseline-maven-plugin

-The `bnd-baseline-maven-plugin` is a bnd based plugin that verifies OSGi bundles correctly obey semantic versioning rules.
+The `bnd-baseline-maven-plugin` is a bnd based plugin that verifies OSGi bundles correctly obey [semantic versioning rules][1].
 If the bundle does not correctly follow the rules then the build will fail.

 ## What does the `bnd-baseline-maven-plugin` do?